 P&O keep up with active and fun-loving antipodean cruisers with a range of daytime and evening activities, from bingo and quizzes to games on the big outdoor screen, scrapbooking, dance classes and Martini mixology.

 The young ones won't miss out on the fun, with the P&O Kids Clubs for children aged from 3 to 17, all of which offer age-appropriate and well supervised activities.
 The fantastic family-friendly atmosphere of the cruise line makes it a favourite for those wishing to take the entire clan on holiday.

 Dining with P&O Cruises Australia

 The currency used onboard is Australian dollars, and tipping is completely optional as per the culture Down Under.
-Dining is free in several venues, including the main Waterfront Restaurant and the buffet-style Plantation Restaurant.
+Dining is free in several venues, including the main Waterfront Restaurant and the Pantry, a street food market style buffet alternative.
 For something a little fancier, available on all ships is the spectacular Salt Grill by Luke Mangan at a cover charge, offering an amazing menu from the celebrity chef.

-There are additional dining options available on Eden and Aria such as Dragon Lady: Pan Asian cuisine with midnight-blue furnishings and Angelo's Italian restaurant: Stylish food with flair, named after photographer Angelo Frontoni which are offered free of charge or at a very nominal charge.
+There are additional specialty dining options available on Eden, Aria and Explorer such as Dragon Lady serving Pan Asian cuisine with midnight-blue furnishings and Angelo's Italian restaurant serving stylish food with flair, named after photographer Angelo Frontoni.
+The Explorer boasts a fantastic specialty pizzeria, 400 Gradi.

 Book a P&O Cruise